dinger1986/bitwardenrs_install_script/README.md

 Prerequisites Ubuntu 20.04 Create non root user DNS record created on domain (you can get free domains from freenom.com) pointed to your external IP Ports 80, 443 and 22 opened on your firewall and pointed to the deployment machine.

-Install.sh will install the newest version of BitWarden_RS and Bitwarden Web.
+Install.sh will install the newest version of vaultwarden.

 If logged in as root add a user using these commands prior to install: $ adduser bitwardenrs $ usermod -a -G sudo bitwardenrs